colalb1/Parallel-QR-Decomposition/README.md

 ### Why I did this project:

 I wanted to learn more about parallelizing programs for high-performance numerical computations on CPUs.
 The [authors' Github](https://github.com/HybridScale/CholeskyQR2-IM) that these algorithms are originally based on contains [heterogeneous](https://www.intel.com/content/www/us/en/developer/articles/technical/efficient-heterogenous-parallel-programming-openmp.html) versions that are relatively difficult to understand without first seeing the pseudocode.
-Thus, this provided an opportunity to mesh my math and HPC interests to learn parallelization in practice, OpenMP, and do a QR decomposition math-refresh while providing some user-friendly(er) code.
+Thus, this provided an opportunity to mesh my math and HPC interests to learn parallelization in practice, OpenMP, and do a QR decomposition math refresh while providing some user-friendly(er) code.

 The concepts and insights of this project are not novel, but I wanted to implement numerical algorithms from literature as a "warm-up" to a very interesting project that I begin working on very soon (and to show my C++ competence).
 [This is a hint](https://en.wikipedia.org/wiki/Asian_option) at said project's topic.